 Parliamentary Procedure

-As this is a learning conference, delegates are not expected to be familiar with parliamentary procedure.
+As we have delegates of all levels, we do not expect everyone to be familiar with parliamentary procedure.
 With that in mind, here are a few key terms that will be used during debate.
-If delegates have any more questions concerning parliamentary procedure, feel free to ask them during the conference!
+If delegates have any more questions concerning parliamentary procedure, feel free to ask them during the conference or reach out to your chairs!

 -